 Gutters are mounted by screwing them to the fascia boards under the edge of your roof.
 As the wood of the fascia and the screws age, the gutters can pull loose from your house, which creates a new place for water to sneak inside.

 The flashing that is installed under the last row of shingles and provides a good drip edge into your gutters can also come loose.
 If you notice water dripping down your siding under the gutter, it is time to have the gutter installers come out to your property ASAP!

 Consider New Seamless Gutters to Reduce Maintenance in the Future

-If it seems like you are spending more and more time keeping the gutters in good repair, it might be time to think about replacing yours with seamless gutters.
-With a leaf shield, seamless gutters are less likely to become clogged, crack, or deform causing water damage in and around your property.
+If it seems like you are spending more and more time keeping the gutters in good repair, it might be time to think about replacing them with seamless gutters.
+Seamless gutters are less likely than traditional models to become clogged, crack, or deform, all of which can cause water damage on and around your property.